Goose Pond, in Grafton County, NH, is considered a “great pond” by the State of NH. It is a 625-acre manmade pond

-There are 175 cottages or homes directly on (87) or across the road from the pond, with over 46 that are used by year-round residents.
+There are just over 180 cottages/homes directly on (87) or across the road from the pond, with over 46 that are used by year-round residents.
 The shoreline is primarily owned by the state, with a few privately owned shores.

 A variety of wildlife is seen (and heard) near the pond throughout the year, including moose, bear, deer, wild turkeys, fox, and coyote.
 Otters, beavers, and minks are often seen near the shoreline, and turtles can often be spotted in the pond.
 The bird population is very diverse, including osprey, eagles, great blue herons, plover, kingfisher, Canadian geese, a variety of ducks, and loons.

 Goose Pond has the New Hampshire state record for smallmouth bass, a 23.75", 7 lb.
 14.5 oz. fish caught by Francis H. Lord, a police chief from western Massachusetts, in August 1970.
 The pond also has largemouth bass, pickerel, trout, and hornpout.